galaxyproject/iwc/best_practices/naming_conventions.md

 </pre>

-## Use separators in long names
+## Separators in long names
 ### Use separators (currently, blanks) between parts of long workflow names.

-Use separators for legibility and for text wrapping.
-Currently, use blanks, and, when Galaxy UI supports text wrapping on those, use underscores and dots.

-Use blanks in long workflow names to enable proper text wrapping display within the Galaxy UI Tools panel, Workflows section (on the bottom left).
+Use separators for legibility and for text wrapping of long workflow names within the Galaxy UI Tools panel, Workflows section (on the bottom left).
 Text wrapping is essential to easily view long Galaxy workflow names.

-As of this writing (December, 2018), Galaxy web UI does not support proper text wrapping on non-blank delimiters.
-Thus, for now do not use underscores, dots, commas, or anything other than blanks.
+Currently, use blanks.
+As of this writing (12/11/2018), Galaxy web UI does not support proper text wrapping on non-blank separators.
+But when Galaxy web UI supports text wrapping on underscores and dots, use those, rather than blanks.

 #### Good: